top of page

 Firstly - most diets are hard to stick to long term, and are not nutritionally adequate.
 It is not a matter of "will power" to stick to a diet, eventually our body's natural mechanisms will often fight back.

-When we restrict calories, our body is programmed to adjust by conserving energy & increasing storage in anticipation of famine (this is an inbuilt survival mechanism).
-The body adapts, often resulting in a weight plateau & eventual weight re-bound.
-Over time, many people can end up heavier through dieting, due to the physiological affects of dieting continuing for some time after the diet is completed.
+When we consistently or severely restrict calories, our body is programmed to adjust by conserving energy & increasing storage in anticipation of famine (this is an inbuilt survival mechanism).
+The body can adapt in many ways, including reducing metabolism, slowing down internal procresses, increasing hunger hormones and reducing satiety hormones (the hormones that help you feel satisfied), and lean muscle mass is often lost.
+Over time, many people end up heavier through repeated dieting attempts.

-What doesn't help is that we are constantly bombarded with messages around food and nutrition, often promoting the latest "superfood" or "weight loss strategy".
-We are sold messages like "just eat this" or "follow these rules" to improve our health.
-We are taught not to listen to our own bodies, but rather someone else's diet rules.
-Social media has amplified these messages, with many nutrition claims not being backed by solid evidence, often promoted by "wellness guru's" (although mostly well meaning), without a university degree in nutrition & dietetics.
-Its no wonder people are often left feeling confused and vulnerable about food and our bodies.
+What doesn't help is that we are constantly bombarded with messages around food and nutrition, often promoting the latest fad, superfood, or weight loss product.
+We are sold flawed & unsubstantiated messages by the diet industry.
+We are taught not to listen to our own bodies, but rather diet rules.
+Its no wonder people are often left feeling confused and vulnerable about food and their bodies.

 What is a Non Diet Approach?

-The Non Diet Approach is well researched and teaches you awareness of your bodies natural appetite & hunger cues, otherwise known as intuitive eating.
+Using a don diet approach teaches you awareness of your bodies natural appetite & hunger cues, otherwise known as natural eating or intuitive eating.

 The key aim is to forget the diet rules of the past and to build your own awareness and skills around what your body needs when it comes to nutrition.

-A healthy relationship with food is one where you are not constantly worrying about what you should or shouldn't be eating and allow yourself to eat foods that will truly satisfy you.
+A healthy relationship with food is one where you are not constantly worrying about what you should or shouldn't be eating* and allow yourself to eat foods that are healthful and satisfy you.

 Building intuitive eating skills involves eating to appetite and trusting your body's internal cues to tell you...